The pompom goldfish is actually correctly named the “pompon”. However, due to its appearance, it is much more commonly known by the name pompom.

 Pompom goldfish temperament and care

 Due to the twin nasal growths present on the pompom goldfish, care should be taken with the aquarium décor to ensure that there are no sharp corners or pinch points that might damage or scratch the fish’s nose.
+These fish are best suited for aquarium life and not to be kept in ponds.

 The pompom is usually discouraged as a fish for first-time keepers, as they require a relatively experienced fish keeper to provide them with adequate care.